vd Brink Home Automations

 Low battery

-Get all devices by name that have the battery level with less than 10% in a sorted list.
-It is not possible to simply filter on the state, as all states in Home Assistant are a string, and if you compare the string "6" with the string "10" you get unwanted results ("6" < "10" returns false).
+Get all devices by name that have a battery level below 10 percent in a sorted list.
+It is not possible to simply filter on the state, because all states in Home Assistant are strings, and comparing "6" with "10" gives unwanted results ("6" < "10" returns false).

-As we also still want to access the other properties, this requires a for-loop.
-To access the data created in the for loop outside the for loop, a namespace has to be used.
-Just like in the previous example, the names are listed in an attribute, because otherwise the character limit of 255 characters for an entity state can become an issue.
+Because we also want to access the other properties, this requires a for-loop.
+To access the data created in the for-loop outside the loop, a namespace has to be used.
+Just like in the previous example, the names are listed in an attribute, because otherwise the 255 character limit for an entity state can become an issue.

 low battery devices